Food labeling requirements in Europe: a guide to compliance testing

 Food and beverages sold in the EU must contain essential information so that consumers can make safe and informed choices.
 Among other things, labels for prepackaged food must include a list of ingredients and additives, allergen information, the date of minimum durability, alcoholic strength (when appropriate), and a nutrition declaration.1 In addition to mandatory information, labels can contain voluntary data, such as claims on health effects, but only when these can be scientifically justified.

-For companies that market food and beverages in Europe, it is recommended to have their products tested to ensure the accuracy of the displayed information.
+For companies that market food and beverages in Europe, it is recommended to have products tested to ensure the accuracy of the displayed information.
 This will help ensure compliance with Regulation (EU) No 1169/2011, known as the Regulation on Food Information to Consumers (FIC).

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.